AbdoMosa99/Face-Recognition-Attendance-System/Tasks.md

 * live feed from webcam
 * input validation with javascript
 * test and validate security
+* add course and lecture number to index.html

 ### Notes
 * to activate the env from the code directory 'env\Scripts\activate'